Sultan Alam Shah School: Co-curricular activities

-This school is well known for its strong rugby prowess.
-The school rugby team is one of the pioneers in Malaysian youth and grassroots rugby which had successfully produced many accomplished rugby players nationwide.
+The school is known for its strong rugby prowess.
+The school rugby team is one of the pioneers in Malaysian youth and grassroots rugby and has produced many accomplished rugby players nationwide.
 The school team participated in the Super Six Schools Rugby Tournament.
 The tournament is held among traditional rivals of the game which made up of the best rugby playing schools in Malaysia – Malay College Kuala Kangsar (MCKK), Sekolah Tuanku Abd Rahman (STAR) Ipoh, Sekolah Dato Abd Razak (SDAR) in Seremban, Sekolah Sultan Alam Shah (SAS) in Putrajaya, Sekolah Menengah Sains Selangor (SMSS) and Sekolah Menengah Sains Hulu Selangor (SEMASHUR).